T-semidefinite programming relaxation with third-order tensors for constrained polynomial optimization: Preliminaries

 \subsection{Notation}

 Throughout this paper, $\Real^n$ denotes the set consisting of all real vectors of size $n$, $\Complex^n$ the set consisting of all complex vectors of size $n$, and $ \Natural^n$ the set of nonnegative integers.
-We use $\Real^{m \times n}$ to denote the set of $m \times n$ real matrices, $\Complex^{m \times n}$ the set of $m \times n$ complex matrices, $\Real^{m \times n \times l}$, which is an array with one dimension added to the matrix, the set of $m \times n \times l$ real third-order tensors.
+We use $\Real^{m \times n}$ to denote the set of $m \times n$ real matrices, $\Complex^{m \times n}$ the set of $m \times n$ complex matrices, $\Real^{m \times n \times l}$ the set of $m \times n \times l$ real third-order tensors.
+A third-order tensor is an array with one dimension added to the matrix.
 We consider only real third-order tensors in this paper.
 The $n$th-order identity matrix is denoted by $I_n$ and the $n$th-order zero matrix by $O_n$, or $I$ and $O$.
 The zero tensor is denoted by $\OC$.
 The identity tensor is defined in Section \ref{tensor}.

 The transpose of a matrix $A$ is denoted by $A^\mathsf{T}$, the conjugate by $\overline{A}$, and the conjugate transpose by $A^\mathsf{H}$.
-We denote the set consisting of all real symmetric (complex hermitian) matrices of size $n \times n$ as $\SymMat^{n \times n}$ ($\HerMat^{n \times n}$). $A \succ(\succeq) O$ denotes that a matrix $A$ is positive definite (positive semidefinite), while the set of all real symmetric positive definite (positive semidefinite) matrices of size $n \times n$ is denoted by $\SymMat_{++}^{n \times n} (\SymMat_+^{n \times n})$.
-Similarly, we denote the set of all complex hermitian positive definite (positive semidefinite) matrices of size $n \times n$ as $\HerMat_{++}^{n \times n}$ ($\HerMat_+^{n \times n})$.
+We denote the set consisting of all real symmetric (complex Hermitian) matrices of size $n \times n$ as $\SymMat^{n \times n}$ ($\HerMat^{n \times n}$). $A \succ(\succeq) O$ denotes that a matrix $A$ is positive definite (positive semidefinite), while the set of all real symmetric positive definite (positive semidefinite) matrices of size $n \times n$ is denoted by $\SymMat_{++}^{n \times n} (\SymMat_+^{n \times n})$.
+Similarly, we denote the set of all complex Hermitian positive definite (positive semidefinite) matrices of size $n \times n$ as $\HerMat_{++}^{n \times n}$ ($\HerMat_+^{n \times n})$.

 The inner product of two matrices in $\Real^{m \times n}$ is defined as $\langle A, B \rangle := \mathrm{Tr}(A^\mathsf{T}B) $ $ = \sum_{i=1}^{m} \sum_{j=1}^{n}$ $ [A]_{(i,j)} [B]_{(i,j)}$, where $[A]_{(i,j)}$, $[B]_{(i,j)}$ denote the $(i, j)$th elements of $A$, $B$, respectively.
 The inner product of two third-order tensors $\AC$ and $\BC$ in $\Real^{m \times n \times l}$ is defined as $\langle \AC, \BC \rangle := $ $ \sum_{i=1}^{m} \sum_{j=1}^{n} $ $ \sum_{k=1}^{l} [\AC]_{(i,j,k)} [\BC]_{(i,j,k)}$, where $[\AC]_{(i,j,k)}$, $[\BC]_{(i,j,k)}$ denote the $(i, j, k)$th elements of $\AC$, $\BC$, respectively.
 A symbol $\otimes$ denotes the Kronecker product of two matrices.